Bromborough

 Bromborough was also a famous and

-historic market town.
+market town.
 A weekly market

 was granted to the monks of St